locl95/serresiete-backend/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] I didn't add a changelog entry because this pr didn't need to update changelog
+- [ ] I didn't add a changelog entry because this feature didn't need to update changelog
 - [ ] I didn't add a single test because this feature didn't require unit testing
 - [ ] I have tested this feature in an environment (e.g., production, development, local)